 Sea to Summit’s Big River Dry Bag is standard among paddlers and outdoor adventurers.
 It’s built to withstand elements, water, and time.
 Whatever your watersport style, there’s a Big River option for you.Read more

 Options include 3L, 5L, 8L, 13L, 20 L, 35L and 65L

 2.5 oz to 10 oz, depending on size chosen

-This dry bag is made of TPU laminated fabric with 10,000m waterhead.
-The 420 D nylon fabric is strong without adding too much weight, and double-stitched to make it a long-lasting pick for rough and rugged trips.
+This dry bag is made of TPU laminated fabric with a 10,000m waterhead.
+The 420 D nylon fabric is strong without adding too much weight, and is double-stitched to make it a long-lasting pick for rough and rugged trips.

 The Sea to Summit Big River bag includes four Hypalon lash loops and two D-rings on the exterior so that you can easily attach it to your canoe, kayak, SUP.
 Five color options are available.